troymessina/ElectronicsLab/chapters/08OpAmps.md

 :::{hint} Learning Objectives
 * Students will demonstrate proficiency in the observation, analysis, and interpretation of experimental data, including the role that uncertainty plays in interpreting experimental results.
 * Students operate signal generators and oscilloscopes to set up experiments with operational amplifiers.
-* Students analyze data related to op amp circuits.
+* Students analyze data related to op-amp circuits.
 * Students articulate results of these experiments including experimental uncertainty.
 :::